OpenEvalProject/evals/manuscripts/elife-84387/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/84387/elife-84387-fig8-v2.jpg)

-**Figure 8.:** V1.6 channels.(A) Voltage traces from 7A1 and B1 overlaid; control (in black), CCh (in magenta).
+**Figure 8.:** (A) Voltage traces from 7A1 and B1 overlaid; control (in black), CCh (in magenta).
 The triangular current injection ramps are shown below.
 (B) Occupancy of NaV1.6 channel in the open state (O) in the somatic compartment, with values during spikes removed.
 (C) Occupancy of NaV1.6 channel in the long-term inactivated state (I2).
 (D) Persistent NaV current (spiking values removed).
 (E) TRPM4 current.
 (F) Net ionic current.
 All values are shown for the somatic compartment.

 When activated by Ca2+, TRPM4 channels cause a depolarization and additional spiking that further increases Ca2+ influx resulting in a positive feedback loop, with the regenerative inward TRPM4 current contributing to action potential initiation.
 Figure 9 elaborates on the mechanisms by which Ca2+ and voltage differentially contribute to TRPM4 channel activation in removing or reversing spike frequency adaptation.
 It repeats the traces in control (black) and simulated CCh (magenta) from Figure 7 on an expanded scale and adds two conditions as described below.
 The insets to the right in Figure 9A show f/I curves that capture the qualitative features of the f/I curves shown in Figure 1C1, C2, and G1 and G2.
 Qualitatively, in control (black traces), there are more spikes on the up-ramp than on the down-ramp, and the instantaneous frequency is lower on the down-ramp for similar values of injected current during the up-ramp.
 The contribution of the increase in Ca2+ concentration in the nanodomain was examined by turning off the voltage-dependence of the TRPM4 channel (light blue traces).
 In this case, the voltage component of TRPM4 channel activation was set to its steady state value at the resting Vm (see Materials and methods).